XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 Version 1.2: Read external statement supported

 Version 1.3.0: Finished blog writing.
 You can write a blog at /writeBlog.jsp which has no entrance

+Version 1.3.1: Fixed that username can have html